StIvesTabletop/stivestabletop.github.io/BoardGames/Historical.md

 * Dice rolling
 * [Roll through the Ages BGG link]({{ site.data.BoardGameLinks.RollThroughTheAges.BGGLink }})

-Rather like yahtzee, this is a dice rolling and locking game but with a civilisation development theme.
+Rather like Yahtzee, this is a dice rolling and locking game but with a civilisation development theme.
-Each turn you need to roll the dice, one per city starting with three.
+Each turn you need to roll the dice, 1 per city starting with 3.
 Then you can choose to build more cities, keep enough food to feed your population, or gather trade goods to gain developments and build monuments.
 Some die combinations will hurt your opponents and some can hurt your cities but developments can counteract these.
 The game ends when all the monuments have been collectively built or one player has researched 5 developments.